Shoptree/epsonPrintSDK/README.md

 - For detailed information, please see ePOS-Print SDK for iOS User's Manual.

 4. Modification from the old version

+  Version 1.10.0
+    - Added the support printers.
+      - TM-m30
+    - Bug Fixed.
+      - When application prints a compressed image data, if image data having a size larger than the printing area, it can not be printed correctly.
+(Horizontal width of approximately 700 dot - 1000 dot)
+      - At printing process.
+If the system notify signal to the application before process returns from the SDK, print error may occur.
+      - At the printer that supports interrupt printing function.
+When the printer prints graphics from some smart device, print error may occur.

   Version 1.9.0a
     - Added the support iOS version.
       - iOS 8.4